By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Significantly different firmness needs.
 If one partner needs firm and one needs soft, a split king eliminates the compromise entirely.
 This is its clearest use case.

 One partner snores.
-Independent adjustable bases let the snoring partner elevate their head without lifting the other partner's side.
+Independent adjustable bases let the snoring partner improve their head without lifting the other partner's side.

 Different sleep schedules.
 When a late-arriving partner gets into a split king, there is zero motion transfer to the other side - no waking, no awareness the other person arrived.